RayTF/XPKeygen/README.md

 # XPKeygen
 Windows XP Keygen (Based on TheMCHK/WindowsXPKg with proper instructions)

+### YOU CAN DOWNLOAD PRE-BUILT BINARIES [HERE](https://github.com/iPedroLB/XPKeygen/releases/download/v1.0/XPKeygen.zip)

+#### NOTE: autoxp.c and auto2003.c are small programs that generate 1000 keys and saves them, but they do also generate 1000 TXT's, so be careful

 ---
 ## INSTALLING DEPENDENCIES
 First, install MinGW from [here](https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/)